-Young people in the ages 15 to 25 are establishing health patterns that will have enormous influence on their adult health and wellbeing – setting the course for a healthy, vibrant and illness free life for many years or – on the opposite end of the spectrum – establishing changes in their core body functions that will lead to many years of chronic un-wellness – often filled with much pain and limitations in their ability to participate in meaningful relationships, careers and recreational activities.
+Young people in the ages 15 to 25 are establishing health patterns and mood disorders that will have enormous influence on their adult health and wellbeing – setting the course for a healthy, vibrant and illness free life for many years or – on the opposite end of the spectrum – establishing changes in their core body functions that will lead to many years of chronic un-wellness – often filled with much pain and limitations in their ability to participate in meaningful relationships, careers and recreational activities.
 In addition to the personal toll, you can imagine the differences in the out-of-pocket health care costs of those two very different life courses.

 These are the years where young men and women are beginning to define themselves as individuals independent of their families of origin.
 The choices they make as they seek to identify who they are and how they fit into the world will be the behaviors that they will settle into and maintain – usually for the rest of their life.